google-parfait/tensorflow-federated/docs/faq.md

 Our near-term future roadmap includes a high-performance runtime for experiments with very large data sets and large numbers of clients.

+## How can I ensure randomness in TFF matches my expectations?

+Since TFF has federated computing baked into its core, the writer of TFF should not assume control over where and how TensorFlow `Session`s are entered, or `run` is called within those sessions.
+The semantics of randomness can depend on entry and exit of TensorFlow `Session`s if seeds are set.
+We recommend using TensorFlow 2-style radomness, using for example `tf.random.experimental.Generator` as of TF 1.14.
+This uses a `tf.Variable` to manage its internal state.

+To help manage expectations, TFF allows for the TensorFlow it serializes to have op-level seeds set, but not graph-level seeds.
+This is because the semantics of op-level seeds should be clearer in the TFF setting: a deterministic sequence will be generated upon each invocation of a function wrapped as a `tf_computation`, and only within this invocation will any guarantees made by the pseudorandom number generator hold.
+Notice that this is not quite the same as the semantics of calling a `tf.function` in eager mode; TFF effectively enters and exits a unique `tf.Session` each time the `tf_computation` is invoked, while repeatedly calling a function in eager mode is analogous to calling `sess.run` on the output tensor repeatedly within the same session.

 ## How can I contribute?

 See the [README](../README.md) and